awslabs/aws-sdk-swift/reference/0.x/AWSCloudControl/CloudControlClient.md

 ### `updateResource(input:completion:)`

 Updates the specified property values in the resource.
-You specify your resource property updates as a list of patch operations contained in a JSON patch document that adheres to the <a href="https:​//datatracker.ietf.org/doc/html/rfc6902">
-RFC 6902 - JavaScript Object
-Notation (JSON) Patch
-standard.
-For details on how Cloud Control API performs resource update operations, see <a href="https:​//docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-update.html">Updating a resource in the Amazon Web Services Cloud Control API User Guide.
-After you have initiated a resource update request, you can monitor the progress of your request by calling <a href="https:​//docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResourceRequestStatus.html">GetResourceRequestStatus using the RequestToken of the
-ProgressEvent returned by UpdateResource.
-For more information about the properties of a specific resource, refer to the related topic for the resource in the <a href="https:​//docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html">Resource and property types reference in the Amazon Web Services
-CloudFormation Users Guide.
+You specify your resource property updates as a list of patch operations contained in a JSON patch document that adheres to the [ RFC 6902 - JavaScript Object Notation (JSON) Patch ](https://datatracker.ietf.org/doc/html/rfc6902) standard.
+For details on how Cloud Control API performs resource update operations, see [Updating a resource](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-update.html) in the Amazon Web Services Cloud Control API User Guide.
+After you have initiated a resource update request, you can monitor the progress of your request by calling [GetResourceRequestStatus](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResourceRequestStatus.html) using the RequestToken of the ProgressEvent returned by UpdateResource.
+For more information about the properties of a specific resource, refer to the related topic for the resource in the [Resource and property types reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) in the Amazon Web Services CloudFormation Users Guide.

 ``` swift
 public func updateResource(input: UpdateResourceInput, completion: @escaping (ClientRuntime.SdkResult<UpdateResourceOutputResponse, UpdateResourceOutputError>) -> Void)